After childbirth, hemorrhoids came out.

 To better understand how to get rid of hemorrhoids after childbirth, you should study the reviews of girls and women who have already gone through this.

-During pregnancy, there were problems with the intestines, after which hemorrhoids began.
-At the consultation, the proctologist recommended candles.
-Within a few days, I felt much better.
+During pregnancy there were problems with the intestines, after which hemorrhoids began.
+At the consultation, the proctologist recommended suppositories.
+Within a few days I felt much better.
 At the same time, I followed a special diet to get rid of constipation.

 I have long heard about the healing properties of horse chestnut bark and decided to try them on myself.
 I took about 50 grams of dry bark and poured boiling water over it.

-After the decoction has been infused and given up its beneficial substances, it can be used.
-I took sitz warm baths for 15 minutes.
+After the decoction has infused and released its beneficial substances, it can be used.
+I took warm sitz baths for 15 minutes.
 It relieves pain and discomfort well.
-At the same time, it is completely harmless to the baby and does not affect breast milk.
+Moreover, it is completely harmless to the baby and does not affect breast milk.

 Selena, 27

-To avoid the development of hemorrhoids, it is necessary to properly organize your own daily routine.
+To avoid the development of hemorrhoids, you need to properly organize your own daily routine.

 After childbirth, it is necessary to allow the body to fully strengthen and recover.
-Then you can start doing light sports and physical education.
+Then you can start doing light sports and physical exercise.
 Blood should not stagnate in the pelvic organs.

-At the first sign of hemorrhoids, the following preventive measures should be followed:
+At the first signs of hemorrhoids, you should adhere to the following preventive measures:

 At the first signs of the development and appearance of hemorrhoids, you should definitely seek help from a doctor.

 Pregnant girls and nursing mothers should be careful about their own health.
-You do not need to self-medicate so that hemorrhoids do not develop into a chronic form.
+There is no need to self-medicate to prevent hemorrhoids from becoming chronic.

-After a complete examination, the proctologist will advise an effective treatment method and a special diet.
+After a complete examination, the proctologist will recommend an effective treatment method and a special diet.

 Only with a serious approach to treatment, as well as following all the doctor’s recommendations, can this disease be cured once and for all.

-In the last months of pregnancy, the load on the woman's body is mainly associated with the compression of the internal organs by the growing uterus.
-Most complications, such as swelling, constipation, heartburn, disappear after the birth of a child.
-But some problems remain and are even more pronounced.
-There are frequent cases when women begin to notice pain during bowel movements, bloody streaks in the stool, discomfort in the anus.
+In the last months of pregnancy, the stress on a woman’s body is mainly associated with compression of the internal organs by the growing uterus.
+Most complications, such as swelling, constipation, heartburn, go away after the birth of the child.
+But some problems remain and appear even more pronounced.
+There are often cases when women begin to notice pain during bowel movements, bloody streaks in the stool, and discomfort in the anus.
 These are all symptoms of hemorrhoids.

-The disease is dangerous for its complications - inflammation of the rectum and the development of a malignant tumor.
-Therefore, it is important to timely and competently treat hemorrhoids after childbirth.
-The modern therapeutic approach involves the use of medications, folk remedies, as well as adherence to a special diet, therapeutic exercises and correction of hygiene procedures.
+The disease is dangerous due to its complications - inflammation of the rectum and the development of a malignant tumor.
+Therefore, it is important to promptly and competently treat hemorrhoids after childbirth.
+The modern therapeutic approach involves the use of medications, folk remedies, as well as following a special diet, performing therapeutic exercises and correcting hygiene procedures.

 Postpartum hemorrhoids, despite their name, begin during pregnancy.
-In the 2nd and 3rd trimesters, the uterus and fetus constantly increase in size and compress the rectum.
-The longer the gestation period, the worse the blood supply to this area becomes.
-Knots and fissures are formed during childbirth due to a sharp increase in intra-abdominal pressure.
-The severity of the disease is determined by the individual characteristics of the woman, the weight of the child, the course of childbirth.
+In the 2nd and 3rd trimesters, the uterus and fetus constantly increase in size and put pressure on the rectum.
+The longer the pregnancy, the worse the blood supply to this area becomes.
+Nodules and fissures form during childbirth due to a sharp increase in intra-abdominal pressure.
+The severity of the disease is determined by the individual characteristics of the woman, the weight of the child, and the course of labor.

 Another common cause of hemorrhoids after childbirth is those that appeared during pregnancy.
 Their appearance is caused by several reasons.
-There is a change in the hormonal background.
-The body begins to intensively produce progesterone - a hormone that reduces the tone of the smooth muscles of the internal organs.
-Its main task during this period is to prevent uterine hypertonicity and abortion.
-A decrease in intestinal motility leads to a slowdown in the digestion process and the development of constipation.
-Blood in the vessels of the rectum stagnates, hemorrhoids form.
+There is a change in hormonal levels.
+The body begins to intensively produce progesterone, a hormone that reduces the tone of the smooth muscles of internal organs.
+Its main task during this period is to prevent uterine hypertonicity and miscarriage.
+Reduced intestinal motility leads to a slowdown in the digestion process and the development of constipation.
+The blood in the vessels of the rectum stagnates, and hemorrhoids form.

-Additional factors provoking hemorrhoids are overweight, lack of physical activity.
-In case of complications during pregnancy, the doctor may prescribe medications that also increase the risk of developing the disease.
+Additional factors that provoke hemorrhoids are excess weight and lack of physical activity.
+If there are complications during pregnancy, the doctor may prescribe medications that also increase the risk of developing the disease.

-Hemorrhoids after childbirth cause great discomfort to a woman and can lead to more serious diseases, so treatment should be carried out immediately after symptoms are detected.
-To quickly fix the problem, you need an integrated approach that combines diet, gymnastics, medications and folk remedies.
+Hemorrhoids after childbirth cause great discomfort to a woman and can lead to more serious illnesses, so treatment must be carried out immediately after symptoms are detected.
+To quickly eliminate the problem, you need an integrated approach that combines diet, exercise, medications and folk remedies.

 Diet

-Since it is forbidden to treat hemorrhoids after childbirth during lactation with most drugs, it is important to focus on proper nutrition.
-In addition, it will be beneficial for the health of the baby.
-By correcting the diet, chronic constipation, which is one of the factors in the development of hemorrhoids, can be eliminated.
+Since treating hemorrhoids after childbirth during lactation with most medications is prohibited, it is important to focus on proper nutrition.
+In addition, it will be beneficial for the baby’s health.
+By correcting your diet, you can eliminate chronic constipation, which is one of the factors in the development of hemorrhoids.

-The daily menu of a nursing woman should contain foods high in fiber.
-Its fibers enhance intestinal motility and restore normal stools.
-Sources: oatmeal, buckwheat and barley porridge, wheat bran, vegetable oil, dried apricots, prunes, as well as fresh fruits and vegetables.
+A nursing woman's daily menu should contain foods high in fiber.
+Its fibers enhance intestinal motility and restore normal stool.
+Sources: oatmeal, buckwheat and pearl barley, wheat bran, vegetable oil, dried apricots, prunes, as well as fresh fruits and vegetables.

-It is important to observe the drinking regimen.
-The norm of water is calculated based on body weight: for every kilogram there should be 30 ml of fluid per day.
-The best option is to drink purified non-carbonated water; sugary drinks should be discarded.
+It is important to maintain a drinking regime.
+The water intake is calculated based on body weight: for each kilogram there should be 30 ml of liquid per day.
+The best option is to drink purified still water; you should avoid sweet drinks.

-All sweets, smoked meats, spices, rice and semolina porridge, flour products, drinks with gas are banned.
+All sweets, smoked foods, spices, rice and semolina porridges, flour products, and carbonated drinks are prohibited.
 It is worth minimizing the consumption of canned foods and semi-finished products.
-From vegetables it is not recommended to eat radish, turnip and sorrel.
+Among vegetables, it is not recommended to eat radishes, turnips and sorrel.

-There is a special therapeutic gymnastics against hemorrhoids.
-Physical exercises improve the functioning of the large intestine, increase the tone of the muscle fibers of the anal area and the abdominal wall, and reduce stagnant processes in the vessels of the small pelvis.
+There are special therapeutic exercises against hemorrhoids.
+Physical exercise improves the functioning of the large intestine, increases the tone of the muscle fibers of the anal zone and abdominal wall, and reduces congestion in the pelvic vessels.

-You need to do it a couple of times a day, and if most of the time is spent in a sitting position - 3-4 times.
+You need to exercise a couple of times a day, and if most of the time is spent in a sitting position - 3-4 times.
 The duration of the complex is about 5 minutes.

 Here are simple but effective exercises:

-1. Walk around the room, raising legs bent at the knees high;
+1. Walk around the room, raising your legs bent at the knees high;

-2. Standing, perform swings with a straight leg in the direction forward, backward and to the sides (repeat with the other leg);
+2. While standing, swing with a straight leg in the direction forward, backward and to the sides (repeat with the other leg);

-3. Standing, feet shoulder-width apart, lean to the sides, forward and backward;
+3. Standing, feet shoulder-width apart, bend to the sides, forward and backward;

 4. Perform plie squats: with legs wide apart and on toes;

-5. Standing, feet shoulder-width apart, strain the buttocks, drawing in the anus (hold the tension for 7-10 seconds).
+5. Standing with your feet shoulder-width apart, strain your buttocks, pulling in your anus (hold the tension for 7-10 seconds).

 I like!